kirylvolkau/Parky-API/README.md

 This project contains small API for information about national parks in the US.
 Currently it has endpoints for `CRUD` operations on National Parks and Trails. <br/>
 <img src="git-src/database.png" height=250px /> <br/>
-`Automapper` is used to convert DTO objects to the Models and vice versa. <br/>
+* `Automapper` is used to convert DTO objects to the Models and vice versa.
-In migrations a simple database seeding is performed. <br/>
+* In migrations a simple database seeding is performed.
-For documentation `Swagger` was used (with XML commenting).<br/>
+* For documentation `Swagger` was used (with XML commenting).
+* For authentication JWT tokens were used with `Role` claims.
+It works only for the `GetTrail?id=`, since it was just simple demonstration.
+* Also, there was added functionality for registering and authenticating users using `POST` requests.
+Passwords are stored in non-encrypted from in the database for the simplicity.
 Those are OpenAPI specs for versioning (version 2 was added for simple demonstration): <br/>
 **Version 1:** <br/>
 <img src="git-src/apiv1.png" height=600 /> <br/>